جمعية هواة اللاسلكي والالكترونيات ( كلية الهندسة – جامعة عين شمس – مصر)

 Program parameters such has screen size, pages files location, Hijri date adjustment, dates display, were defined in the program itself

-Entering page numbers is currently done through the python shell using a keyboard.
-This will be updated to use Graphical User Interface (GUI) to enter parameters and change settings.
-The GUI will also allow shutdown.
+The program uses Graphical User Interface (GUI) to enter parameters and change settings.
+The GUI also allow shutdown.

 The program remembers the Current page to allow the readers to continue reading from where they stopped.
 The current page will not be lost if the program stopped or if there were an unexpected shutdown.